bethanyann/MERNskeleton/README.md

 2. React Router is installed and imported in the App.js file
 3. `cd frontend` and run `npm install`
 4. `npm run dev` to run the frontend
-5. Frontend has a proxy defined to bypass CORS errors during development
+5. Frontend has a proxy defined to bypass CORS errors during development for port 4000